rakshyak-98/Back2Basics/GPT.md

 - GUID Partition Table
 - Globally Unique Identifiers, Each partition in a GPT scheme is assigned a unique identifier, which helps in managing and recognizing partitions across different systems and operating environments.
 - partitioning scheme that addresses the limitations of the older Master Boot Record system.
-- GPT is integral to the [[UEFI]] standard, replacing the traditional BIOS.
+- GPT is integral to the [[OS Boot/UEFI]] standard, replacing the traditional BIOS.
 - GPT can handle drives larger than 2 terabytes supporting sizes up to 9.4 zettabytes due to its use of 64-bit logical block addressing.

 > [!INFO] [[MBR]] is limited to a maximum of 2TB.